techmyth/techmyth.github.io/content/posts/vmware-govc-intro.en.md

 Hello everyone,

-This time I will be talking about how to use `Govc`, a CLI alternative developed in the [GO](https://go.dev/) programming language, this CLI is designed to be an easy to use alternative to the Web GUI and very suitable for automation tasks.
+This time I will be talking about how to use `Govc`, a CLI alternative developed in the [GO](https://go.dev/) programming language, this CLI is designed to be an easy-to-use alternative to the Web GUI and very suitable for automation tasks.
 This tool is based on `govmomi`, which is a library for GO used to interact with the VMware vSphere Application Programming Interface (API).

 #### Note: vSphere versions that have reached end of support may work, but are not officially supported.